jecht10/tigli_rest_soap/README.md

 # Extensions developped
 - Graphical User Interface for the client
+- Replace all the accesses to WS (beetween Velib WS and IWS, between IWS and WS Clients) with asynchronous ones.
-- Add a cache in IWS, to reduce communications between
+- Add a cache in IWS, to reduce communications between Velib WS and IWS

 # Author
 **Elie Baroghel**